Easy homemade Mathri recipe with Achari (pickle) flavoured masala stuffed in it. A perfect dry snack with your evening tea.

 - to taste Salt

-- For Preparing Masala : Dry roast all spices except Pickle masala in a pan on low heat till aromatic.
+- Dry roast all spices except Pickle masala in a pan on low heat till aromatic.
 Grind to a slightly coarse powder.
 Add ready-made pickle masala.
 Mix well.
 The mixture has to be just damp.

-- In a bog bowl add maida, sooji, ajwain, black pepper powder, salt.
+- In a big bowl add maida, sooji, ajwain, black pepper powder, salt.
 Mix well.
 Then add ghee/oil.
-Rub the mixture using both the hands.
-The mixture should look crumbly.
+Rub the mixture using both hands.
+The mixture should look like a crumble.

 - Slowly start adding water.
-The dough should be tight and on little bit dry side.
+The dough should be tight and on a little bit on the dry side.
 Let it rest covered for 15-20 minutes.

 - In a deep pan heat enough oil.

-- Using a fork prick the flatten puris 2-3 times.
-Repeat the same step with rest of the dough balls.
+- Using a fork, prick the flattened puris 2-3 times.
+Repeat the same step with the rest of the dough balls.